Pollinator-Commons/project_template/README.md

 ---

-## README File Guidelines
+## `README.md` File Guidelines
-A good README.md file is essential for explaining the purpose of the project, how to use it, and providing instructions for others who may be working with the repository.
+A good `README.md` file is essential for explaining the purpose of the project, how to use it, and providing instructions for others who may be working with the repository.
 Here are the key components to include:

 ### Project Title and Description:
 - Provide a clear title and description of the project’s goals and objectives.